A Major Leap Toward 10G: CableLabs to Complete DOCSIS® 4.0 Specification in Early 2020

-During the CableLabs 2016 Winter Conference, CableLabs announced the Full Duplex DOCSIS 3.1 (now DOCSIS 4.0 technology) specification project that will significantly increase upstream speeds on the DOCSIS network.
-The announcement of the Full Duplex (now DOCSIS 4.0 technology) extension of the DOCSIS 3.1 specification, and its potential of offering multi-Gbps symmetric services over the HFC network, created a lot of excitement in the industry.
+During the CableLabs 2016 Winter Conference, CableLabs announced the Full Duplex DOCSIS (now a part of DOCSIS 4.0 technology) specification project that will significantly increase upstream speeds on the DOCSIS network.
+The announcement of the Full Duplex DOCSIS (now a part of DOCSIS 4.0 technology) extension of the DOCSIS 3.1 specification, and its potential of offering multi-Gbps symmetric services over the HFC network, created a lot of excitement in the industry.
 Since then a lot has been going on behind the scenes.

-CableLabs has been actively collaborating with the vendor community to further refine the concept and system architecture of a Full Duplex DOCSIS 3.1 (now DOCSIS 4.0 technology) system.
-The ecosystem support for the Full Duplex DOCSIS 3.1 technology (now DOCSIS 4.0 technology) has been staggering, with many vendors collaborating and contributing to the development of the technology.
+CableLabs has been actively collaborating with the vendor community to further refine the concept and system architecture of a Full Duplex DOCSIS (now a part of DOCSIS 4.0 technology) system.
+The ecosystem support for the Full Duplex DOCSIS technology (now a part of DOCSIS 4.0 technology) has been staggering, with many vendors collaborating and contributing to the development of the technology.
 A recent example is Cisco’s contribution of a new silicon reference design of a digital echo canceler that maximizes the use of HFC capacity to provide a scalable multi-gigabit return path.

-Full Duplex DOCSIS 3.1 technology (now DOCSIS 4.0 technology) will radically change the art-of-the-possible on the HFC network by delivering an unparalleled experience to cable customers.
+Full Duplex DOCSIS technology (now a part of DOCSIS 4.0 technology) will radically change the art-of-the-possible on the HFC network by delivering an unparalleled experience to cable customers.